syedrizwanali/evolvefunctionalfitness.com/README.md

 # evolvefunctionalfitness.com
-layout and visual design completed by Rizwan Ali </p>
+Layout and visual design completed by Rizwan Ali </p>
-support provided by Ryan Wong
+Support provided by Ryan Wong </p>
+Please look at fitness section to see main page